-Watch the curve in the Histogram panel as you click each of the thumbnails in the Photo Bin in turn to bring that image to the front in the Edit pane.
+Watch the curve in the Histogram panel as you double-click each of the thumbnails in the Photo Bin in turn to bring that image to the front in the Edit pane.

-For each of the photos you’ve already worked with, click the thumbnail in the Photo Bin to bring the image window to the front; then, choose Enhance > Adjust Smart Fix.
+For each of the photos that you’ve already worked with, double-click the thumbnail in the Photo Bin to bring the image window to the front; then, choose Enhance > Adjust Smart Fix.
 Watch the image and its histogram change as you drag the Fix Amount slider to set a value of 60% (for Auto Smart Fix, the value is 40%).
-Click OK to close the Adjust Smart Fix dialog box.
+Click OK to close the Adjust Smart Fix dialog.

-Bring the image DSC_3607.jpg to the front and choose File > Save As.
-Name the new file DSC_3607_AutoSmart.jpg, to be saved to the My CIB Work folder and included in the Organizer, but not in a version set.
-Click Save, then click OK to accept the JPEG quality setting and close the file.
-Repeat the process for the image DSCN0532.jpg, making sure to add _AutoSmart to the file name.
+- Bring the image DSC_0006.jpg to the front, and choose File > Save As.
+Name the new file DSC_0006_AutoSmart.jpg, to be saved to the My CIB Work folder and included in the Organizer, but not in a version set.
+Click Save; then, click OK to accept the JPEG quality setting and close the file.
+Repeat the process for the image DSCN0532.jpg, making sure to add _AutoSmart to the filename.

-Once you’re familiar with the histogram, the Levels dialog box provides a direct way to adjust the distribution curve in order to improve an image’s tonal range.
+Once you’re familiar with the histogram, the Levels dialog provides a very direct way to adjust the distribution curve in order to improve an image’s tonal range.

 You should still have the photo DSC_0212.jpg open from the previous exercise.
 Choose Enhance > Adjust Lighting > Levels.
-In the Levels dialog box, make sure the Preview option is activated.
+In the Levels dialog, make sure that the Preview option is activated.

-In the Levels dialog box, you can use the shadows, midtones, and highlights sliders below the Input Levels histogram graph (left, middle, and right, respectively), or the Set Black Point, Set Gray Point, and Set White Point eyedroppers at the right, to redefine the end points of the curve and adjust the distribution of image information along its length.
+In the Levels dialog, you can use the shadows, midtones, and highlights sliders below the Input Levels histogram graph (left, middle, and right respectively), or the Set Black Point, Set Gray Point, and Set White Point eyedroppers at the right, to redefine the endpoints of the curve and adjust the distribution of image information along its length.

 Although the midtones range is most in need of adjustment in this image, it’s important to get the shadows and highlights right first.